willswats/nixos-config/docs/games/osu.md

 ## Beatmaps and Skins

-Drag and drop beatmaps and skin files into osu.
+Drag and drop all of the beatmaps and skins into osu.

 ## Options